Parachutes/EMG_Classification/README.md

     python3 DataModification.py

-This process usually takes around ten minutes and the size of combination of Dataset_A and Dataset_B around   GB.
+This process usually takes around 15 minutes and the size of combination of Dataset_A and Dataset_B around   GB.
 After two new datasets are produced, you can then do the classification by simply executing relevant classifier files under the directory "/src".

     python3 ClassifierKNN.py